francescodonofrio/Software_engineering_project/README.md

 ![WhatsApp Image 2022-11-20 at 17 42 11](https://user-images.githubusercontent.com/68144630/202914471-023799ba-b4db-4fa2-8463-2c65b44ee61c.jpeg)

-### Our definition of done
+### Our Definition of Done
-Done means every task under the User Story has been completed and tested and any work created is attached to the User Story so the Product Owner can review it and make sure it meets his or her expectations.
+Done means every task under the User Story has been completed and tested, singularly and with whole system, and any task created is attached to the User Story so the Product Owner can review it and make sure it meets his or her expectations.

 ### Members of the group
 | Cognome | Nome |